-luafilesystem has been extended: there are two extra boolean functions (lfs.isdir(file-name) and lfs.isfile(filename)) and one extra string field in its attributes table (permissions).
+luafilesystem has been extended: there are two extra boolean functions (lfs.isdir(filename) and lfs.isfile(filename)) and one extra string field in its attributes table (permissions).
 There is an additional function lfs.shortname() which takes a file name and returns its short name on win32 platforms.
 On other platforms, it just returns the given argument.
 The file name is not tested for existence.
 Finally, for non-win32 platforms only, there is the new function lfs.readlink() hat takes an existing symbolic link as argument and returns its content.
 It returns an error on win32.

 The string library has an extra function: string.explode(s[,m]).
-This function returns an array containing the string argument s split into sub-strings based on the value of the string argument s.
+This function returns an array containing the string argument s split into sub-strings based on the value of the string argument m.
 The second argument is a string that is either empty (this splits the string into characters), a single character (this splits on each occurrence of that character, possibly introducing empty strings), or a single character followed by the plus sign + (this special version does not create empty sub-strings).
-The default value for sign + (this special version does not create empty sub-strings).
-The default value for sign + (this special version does not create empty sub-strings) as it would be if this function was written in <math>sign + (this special version does not create empty sub-strings).
+The default value for m is ' +' (multiple spaces).
+Note: m is not hidden by surrounding braces as it would be if this function was written in T_EX macros.